kdgregory/aws-java-utils/README.md

 However, many exceptions are non-recoverable, and are allowed to propagate.
 Your code should always be prepared to handle exceptions thrown by the underlying APIs.

+# Batching and Background Execution

+Most operations are intended to be called synchronously: the calling thread will wait until the operation completes.
+In some cases, particularly classes that write to the service, it is more efficient to batch operations and invoke them asynchronously.

+Classes that support background operation provide a constructor that takes  a Java `ExecutorService` instance; the intention is that the caller will create a shared executor that will service multiple classes.
+The number of threads managed by this executor will depend on the number and frequency of background operations, but in general you don't need many threads: each operation will take 50-100 ms.

+For classes that support batched operations, the executor must be an instance of `ScheduledExecutorService`, and the class will also be constructed with a scheduling interval.
+The library class will perform some action (typically writing a batch of messages) every time the interval expires.
+If there is nothing to do, the background operation will still run but won't contact the service.

+In either case, if you shut down the executor service you may prevent any outstanding operations from completing.
+Library classes that support background operation provide a `shutdown()` method, which will attempt to complete any pending operations and then prevent future operations from being submitted.

+This caveat also applies to the application as a whole: if you call `System.exit()` while operations are queued, they will never complete.
+You can add a shutdown hook to guard against this case, but you can't guard against unexpected JVM termination.
+You will need to determine whether the trade-off between efficiency and certainty is appropriate for your application.